smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/dynamic-variables/old-method.md

           ENDDO
 /* To return only part of a field value, use the %SST function, */ /* for example: VALUE(%SST(&DVVALUEX 10 45)) returns 45         */
-/* characters starting at position 10 of the &DVVALUEX variable.*/
+/* characters starting at position 10 of the &DVVALUE variable.*/

-          CHGVAR VAR(&DVVALUE) VALUE(&DVVALUEX)

         ENDDO
 /*--------------------------------------------------------------*/